-Hannah Palmer Says ‘Giddy Up Cowboy’ In Figure-Hugging Jeans
+Hannah Palmer Says 'Giddy Up Cowboy' In Figure-Hugging Jeans

 "Unbelievably stunning, absolutely beautiful," a third fan chimed in, including a string of heart emoji.

-“Howdy cowgirl, you’re looking very fine today,” another follower added, keeping in theme with the Western vibe of the post.
+"Howdy cowgirl, you're looking very fine today," a fourth person added, keeping in theme with the Western vibe of the post.

 A few days ago, as The Inquisitr reported, Hannah shared a massive series of snaps in which she showcased her bombshell body in a ruffled crop top with feminine eyelet lace and matching ruffled shorts.
-She added a Western vibe to the ensemble with her choice of footwear, white cowboy boots, and her long blond tresses were styled in two messy braids.
+She added a Western vibe to the ensemble with white cowboy boots, and her long blond tresses were styled in two messy braids.
 The same corrugated wall that appeared in her recent update served as the background for that particular share.